 So what’s the difference between motion rate and refresh rate?

-Is it all just marketing hype to try to sell you a better product?
+Is it all just marketing hype to sell you a better product?

 Let’s get started.